partnerhero/Programming-101/Module 10/exportsAndImports.md

   });
 ```

-To export each function separately, we could just append `export` before declaring each constant:
+To export each function separately, we can add a `module.exports` statement at the end that exports an object containing both functions:
 ```
-export fetchUserData = ....
+module.exports = { fetchUserData, updateUserData };
 ```

 #### Grouped exports - importing